Tuition & Fees

 About the FAFSA

-Go online to the U.S. Department of Education once you apply for admission.
+Go online to the U.S. Department of Education beginning Jan.
+1 of your senior year to complete your FAFSA.
 The FAFSA asks questions about a family's income and assets to determine an Expected Family Contribution, or EFC.

 Five Steps for Filing your FAFSA

-Step 1: Get a four-digit PIN issued (one to parents, if applicable; one to the student) by the Department of Education.
+Step 1: Get a four-digit PIN issued (one to parents; one to the student) by the Department of Education.

-Step 2: Complete the 2013–2014 "FAFSA on the Web" Worksheet to gather the financial information you'll need to complete the formal FAFSA.
+Step 2: Complete the 2014–2015 "FAFSA on the Web" Worksheet to gather the financial information you'll need to complete the formal FAFSA.
+You can download the worksheet after Jan.
+1.

 Step 5: Review your Financial Aid Package from St. Edward's, and respond by May 1 to secure your financial aid.